-Part One: Analysis of International Commercial Transactions Topics will include:
+Part One: Analysis of International Commercial Transactions

-- A study of the law applicable to international commercial agreements and of the formation of international agreements. - An overview of the main types of international commercial transactions such as: - international contracts (including contracts of international sales of goods, agency and distribution agreements, international transfer of technology and know-how agreements, counter-trade agreements); - international banking and financial law; - international tax law; - international company and bankruptcy law. - The course will also focus ono the protection and remedies available in case of breach or non-performance of international commercial agreements.
+- A study of the law applicable to international commercial agreements and of the formation of international agreements. - An overview of the main types of international commercial transactions such as: - international contracts (including contracts of international sales of goods, agency and distribution agreements, international transfer of technology and know-how agreements, counter-trade agreements); - international banking and financial law; - international tax law; - international company and bankruptcy law. - The course will also focus on the protection and remedies available in case of breach or non-performance of international commercial agreements.

-Part Two: Dispute Resolution in International Commercial Transactions Topics will include:
+Part Two: Dispute Resolution in International Commercial Transactions